xiaohai-huang/learning-notes/university/cab432-search-engine-technology/054-inverted-indexs/2-position-based-index.md

 ## Motivation

-When looking for matches for a query like "tropical fish", the location of the words in teh document is an information predictor of relevance.
+When looking for matches for a query like "tropical fish", the location of the words in the document is an information predictor of relevance.

 :::note